 - Cervical instability in the neck has been linked to swallowing difficulties, diagnosed as cervicogenic dysphagia.

 - Cervicogenic dysphagia is not a problem treated in isolation, it is one of a myriad of symptoms related to neck pain and neck hypermobility.

 When a patient comes into our clinic with problems of swallowing difficulties, the swallowing difficulties are usually not a problem in isolation.
 While patients may tell us of their swallowing difficulties, most come in with primary complaints of neck pain or neck instability, whiplash associated disorders, or post-concussion syndrome.
-Swallowing difficulties may be accompanied by headaches, dizziness, hearing problems, severe muscle spams in the neck, to name but just a few symptoms.
+Swallowing difficulties may be accompanied by headaches, dizziness, hearing problems, severe muscle spasms in the neck, to name but just a few symptoms.

-Swallowing difficulty, involves the sensation that food is stuck in the throat or upper chest.
+Swallowing difficulty involves the sensation that food is stuck in the throat or upper chest.
 This sensation may be perceived either high in the neck or lower down, behind the sternum, or breastbone.
 Swallowing difficulty can become a serious problem among the elderly.
 The symptoms the patients describe are usually extremely debilitating and the patient often tells us that they are at the “end of their rope.”
-A feeling of abandonment by the medical community is also common complaint.
+A feeling of abandonment by the medical community is also a common complaint.

 “If she held her head still she was able to swallow”

 Swallowing difficulties and bone spurs

 There is not much research in the medical community that focuses solely on swallowing difficulties in relation to cervical spine instability.
 But there are many clues that clearly makes a connection.

 In the April 2017 issue of the Journal of bodywork and movement therapies, a combined team of researchers from the University of Padova and the University of Bologna in Italy documented a case history of a young female patient with swallowing difficulties.(1)